 CALLING AND ATTENDANCE AND SPEAKING AT GENERAL MEETINGS

-23 (1) A General Meeting shall be called by the Trustees in each calendar year within a period of nine months from the end of the accounting reference date of the Association.
+23 (1) A General Meeting shall be called by the Steering Committee in each calendar year within a period of nine months from the end of the accounting reference date of the Association.

 (2) Notice shall be given to each Member eligible to attend a General Meeting in accordance with these Articles and any statutory requirements.